Determinant/tedyin.com/posts/archlinux-on-pixelbook.rst

    lxc exec archlinux -- bash

+3. Or use console to login:

+.. ccode:: bash
+   :number-lines: 1

+   lxc console archlinux

-3. You can use bazel to build the Debian packages provided here [#]_, and convert them to Archlinux packages using debtap [#]_.
+4. You can use bazel to build the Debian packages provided here [#]_, and convert them to Archlinux packages using debtap [#]_.
 The conversion isn't perfect, so don't forget to create a symlink from ``/usr/bin/sommelier`` to ``/opt/google/cros-containers/bin/sommelier``.

-4. To avoid annoying retry messages, disable the ttys by ``systemctl disable getty@lxc-tty1``, and the other five.
+5. To avoid annoying retry messages, disable the ttys by ``systemctl disable getty@lxc-tty1``, and the other five.

-5. For those slackers, here [#]_ is the link to the converted packages.
+6. For those slackers, here [#]_ is the link to the converted packages.

-6. Finally, a picture is worth a thousand words:
+7. Finally, a picture is worth a thousand words:

 .. simpic:: /images/pixelbook-with-archlinux.png
    :class: align-center